Integrate Supabase with Clerk

 const [name, setName] = useState('')

-// The `useUser()` hook will be used to ensure that Clerk has loaded data about the logged in user
+// The `useUser()` hook is used to ensure that Clerk has loaded data about the signed in user

 const { user } = useUser()

-// The `useSession()` hook will be used to get the Clerk session object
+// The `useSession()` hook is used to get the Clerk session object

 const { session } = useSession()

-// Create a custom supabase client that injects the Clerk Supabase token into the request headers
+// Create a custom Supabase client that injects the Clerk session token into the request headers

 function createClerkSupabaseClient() {